 FACT A fact or characteristic.
 FONE Phonetic variation of a text.

-ROMN Romanized variation of a text.

-WWW Web Home page address.

 MAP Pertaining to maps.

 LATI value of a latitudinal coordinate pertaining to the place of an event value of a longitudinal coordinate pertaining to the place of an event.